-This delicious vegan pasta primavera is just one sample recipe from Robin Robertson’s wonderful new book, Nut Butter Universe
+This delicious vegan pasta primavera is just one sample recipe from Robin Robertson’s wonderful new book, Nut Butter Universe.

 This vegan pasta primavera calls for penne, but you can substitute any bite-sized pasta – including a gluten-free variety!
 We really like Trader Joe’s or Sam Mills Gluten-Free Pasta for recipes like this one, and they do offer a penne.
 Whichever pasta you choose, enjoy it immediately.
 The sauce may begin to brown if made in advance.

-Creamy Vegan Pasta Primavera
+Special Diet Notes: Vegan Pasta Primavera

 - 12 to 16 ounces penne pasta (semolina or gluten-free)